LOT Polish Airlines - 70 years of Warsaw-Vienna

 Historical roots and development of the association

 As early as 1929, the first LOT aircraft landed in Vienna, arriving from Katowice.
 This early connection marked the beginning of intensive cooperation between and Austria in the field of .
-After a break due to historical circumstances, the flight connection was resumed on July 29, 1955 – a step that paved the way for LOT’s permanent and continuous presence at Vienna .
+After a break due to historical circumstances, the was resumed on July 29, 1955 – a step that paved the way for LOT’s permanent and continuous presence at .

 Strategic importance of the Warsaw–Vienna route